iamduo/workq/README.md

 ### Developing New Clients

 While there is no official client development guide yet, developing a Workq client is fairly straightforward simply by reading the [protocol doc](doc/protocol.md).
 In addition, you can review the [Go client](https://github.com/iamduo/workq) as a working example.
-If you have questions, please join our [mailing list](https://groups.google.com/d/forum/workq).
+If you have questions, please open a Github issue with the "question" label.

 ## Caveats & Limitations

 Workq can't and will not do everything you want.
 Some things to keep in mind:

-* In-memory only *for now*, disk backed durability is on the roadmap.
+* In-memory job server limited to RAM size (persistent on disk with [cmdlog](doc/cmdlog.md)).
 * Job payload & results are limited to 1 MiB each.
 * Workq servers are standalone and do not speak to each other.